The firm is committed to fostering a diverse and inclusive culture.

 Our current Diversity and Inclusion initiatives include:

-Education: Our active D&I Forum encourage participation across the firm to mark important occasions throughout the year and to celebrate the backgrounds and interests of our diverse workforce.
-As part of our D&I “Bringing the Outside In” calendar of events, we have hosted external speakers, organised city history walks, tea parties, asked our staff to share their personal experiences during Pride month and Black History month, and published a cookbook for World Culture Day.
+Education and celebration: Our active D&I Forum encourage participation across the firm to mark important occasions throughout the year to better understand and celebrate the backgrounds and interests of our diverse workforce.
+As part of our D&I “Bringing the Outside In” calendar of events this year, we have hosted external speakers on Trans and Non-binary education, Imposter Syndrome, organised city history walks for Black History month, and published an FW cookbook for World Culture Day.

-Staff wellbeing: We have a wide ranging programme of events to raise awareness of the importance of well-being for everyone in the firm.
+Staff wellbeing: We have a wide ranging programme of events to raise awareness of the importance of mental and physical well-being for everyone in the firm including access to a clinical psychologist, mental health first aiders, gyms discounts, cycle to work schemes.

 Flexible working: We recognise that some of us may have commitments outside of work; whether that is caring for family members or a keen interest in sport.
 A significant proportion of our staff currently work on a flexible basis, enabling them to balance different aspects of their lives.